How to save on homeowners insurance

 - Personal property coverage

-- Additional living expenses, in the event you have to stay somewhere else if you can’t live in your home
+- Additional living expenses, in the event you have to stay somewhere else if your home is uninhabitable due to a covered claim

 - Liability and medical payments